 For one, ransomware can infect the OneDrive storage through file synchronisation.
 Ransomware that encrypts files on local workstations on-premise typically includes folders synchronised to the cloud.
 Once these files are encrypted, it is synchronised to OneDrive, and any user with access will only see the file’s encrypted version.
 Although the cloud infrastructure appears pristine, it can still damage your data.

-Let’s not forget about accidental deletions.
+Moreover, let’s not forget about accidental deletions.
 Data loss can happen at the hand of end-users in the blink of an eye, which brings us to:

 2. Trusting the Recycle Bin for Recovery